 Note: This blog post is from 2016.
-Some content, links and indeed comments from others may be outdated--though not necessarily.
+Some content may be outdated--though not necessarily.
+Same with links and subsequent comments from myself or others.
 Corrections are welcome, in the comments.
-I may revise the content if necessary.Here's some news that Adobe may not herald, but many users certainly would want to know and celebrate: as of today, when you download ColdFusion 2016 (whether the trial edition, developer edition, or on buying Standard or Enterprise, or the Express edition introduced in CF11), you are no longer forced to go through the Akamai Download Manager! :-)
+And I may revise the content as necessary.Here's some news that Adobe may not herald, but many users certainly would want to know and celebrate: as of today, when you download ColdFusion 2016 (whether the trial edition, developer edition, or on buying Standard or Enterprise, or the Express edition introduced in CF11), you are no longer forced to go through the Akamai Download Manager! :-)

 For many, that's all they need to know.
 For others, there are some more points worth discussing.
 Read on, if that may interest you.

 This is a continuation of a multi-part series of posts on the introduction of CF2016.

 Pros, but mostly cons, of the DL Mgr

 Now, we should acknowledge that there was some value to that tool: it helped managed the download, recover from paused or failed ones, and so on.
 (And given that the CF download is now over a gig, because of the inclusion of the API manager, that's not an insignificant value.)

 Still, it had many warts.
 Many found that the link for the download didn't work at all, or was challenging to use.
 And it wasn't supported at all on Linux.
 Such folks were forced to find/go to a Windows machine just to get the file, then bring it to their "real" machine, all making it challenging just to download CF!